Last Updated on

 Improves Skin and Hair

-Presence of the amino acid methionine helps promote healthy skin and hair in your child.
+The presence of the amino acid methionine helps promote healthy skin and hair in your child.

-Video: How to Make Ragi Porridge for Babies?
+Video: How to Make Ragi Porridge for Babies

-Ragi Recipes For Your Baby
+Ragi Recipes for Your Baby

 Nothing beats making some nutritious food for your little one.
 Always clean ragi by washing it well with water.